Continuum mechanics: Lagrangian description

 Continuity in the Lagrangian description is expressed by the spatial and temporal continuity of the mapping from the reference configuration to the current configuration of the material points.
 All physical quantities characterizing the continuum are described this way.
 In this sense, the function $\chi(\cdot)$ and $P_{ij\ldots}(\cdot)$ are single-valued and continuous, with continuous derivatives with respect to space and time to whatever order is required, usually to the second or third.

 Eulerian description

 Continuity allows for the inverse of $\chi(\cdot)$ to trace backwards where the particle currently located at $\mathbf x$ was located in the initial or referenced configuration $\kappa_0(\mathcal B)$.
 In this case the description of motion is made in terms of the spatial coordinates, in which case is called the spatial description or Eulerian description, i.e. the current configuration is taken as the reference configuration.

-The Eulerian description, introduced by d'Alembert, focuses on the current configuration $\kappa_t(\mathcal B)$, giving attention to what is occurring at a fixed point in space as time progresses, instead of giving attention to individual particles as they move through space and time.
+The Eulerian description, focuses on the current configuration $\kappa_t(\mathcal B)$, giving attention to what is occurring at a fixed point in space as time progresses, instead of giving attention to individual particles as they move through space and time.
 This approach is conveniently applied in the study of fluid flow where the kinematic property of greatest interest is the rate at which change is taking place rather than the shape of the body of fluid at a reference time.